EntEthAlliance/EEA-Trusted-Reward-Token/ttf/grant-flow.md

-# Sequence diagram for the EEA Token Reward Gran
+# Sequence diagram for the EEA Token Reward Grant

 A grant is created for each organization contributing to an EEA Working Group or Special Interest Group.
 The chair or co-chair will create the grant request from a template form indicating the reward amount, organization, commitment description, commitment outcome, the organization's contributors with expected contribution percentages equal to 100%.